frederikheld/usm.io-render-service/README.md

 - [x] Implement word wrap for card titles
 - [x] Implement activities above steps
+- [ ] Fix scaling of SVG
+- [ ] Add display of card details when clicking on a card
+- [ ] Make Activities optional
 - [ ] Implement tagging to visually emphasize groups of cards
-- [ ] Add display of card details when clicking on a card
-- [ ] Fix scaling of SVG
+- [ ] Get rid of bodies do make xml and implementation less complicated?
 - [ ] Implement a way to store the SVG as PNG or JPG
 - [ ] Add a command line interface so that usm.io can be used in a build pipeline
 - [ ] Implement interactive editing